Shajara-i Tarākima: Content

-Shajara-i Tarākima can be divided into three parts: information of a quranic nature (the story of Adam); information based on the Oghuz-Turkmen epic, which includes the story of Oghuz-Khan and his descendants, and information acquired through oral tradition about the origin, division and location of the Oghuz tribes (in particular, the legend of Salyr), about Tamga, Ongons and others.
+Shajara-i Tarākima can be divided into three parts: information of a Quranic nature (the story of Adam); information based on the Turkmen epic, which includes the story of Oghuz Khaghann and his descendants, and information acquired through oral tradition about the origin, division and location of the Turkic tribal confederations (in particular, the legend of Salyr), about tamga, ongons, and others.

-Shajara-i Tarākima roughly follows Rashīd ad-Dīn’s already Islamized and Mongolized (post-conquest) version about the origin of Oghuz Khan and Turkmens.
+Shajara-i Tarākima roughly follows Rashid al-Din Hamadani’s already Islamized and Mongolized version of the origin of Oghuz Khaghan and Turkmens.
 But in his account, Oghuz Khan is fully integrated into Islamic and Mongol traditional history.
-The account begins with descent from Adam to Noah, who after the flood sends his three sons to repopulate the earth: Ham was sent to Hindustan, Sam to Iran, and Yafes was sent to the banks of the Itil and Yaik rivers.
-Yafes had eight sons named Turk, Khazar, Saqlab, Rus, Ming, Chin, Kemeri, and Tarikh.
+The account begins with descent from Adam to Noah, who after the Biblical Flood sends his three sons to repopulate the earth: Ham was sent to Hindustan, Sam to Iran, and Yafes was sent to the banks of the Itil (Volga) and Yaik (Ural.
+Yafes had eight sons: Turk, Khazar, Saqlab, Rus, Ming, Chin, Kemeri, and Tarikh.
 As he was dying, he established Turk as his successor.

-Tribal Organizations of Ancient Turkmens
+Tribal organization of Ancient Turkmens

-According to the Genealogy of the Turkmens, Oghuz Khan had six sons in total, and each of them in turn had 4 sons from their first wives and several more from their other wives.
-Twenty-four grandsons from the first wives of the sons of Oghuz Khan were the ancestors of the 24 oldest and main Oghuz-Turkmen tribes and the heads of the so-called "Aimak".
-Each of the main 24 tribes was joined by other tribes whose ancestors were the grandsons of Oghuz Khan from the secondary wives of his sons and so on: this is the main association of several clans that formed a single "Aimak".
+According to the Genealogy of the Turkmens, Oghuz Khan had six sons, each of whom had four sons from their first wives and several more from their other wives.
+Twenty-four grandsons from the first wives of the sons of Oghuz Khan were the ancestors of the 24 oldest and main Oghuz Turkmen tribes and the heads of the Aimak.
+Each of the main 24 tribes was joined by other tribes whose ancestors were the grandsons of Oghuz Khan from the secondary wives of his sons and so on: this is the main association of several clans that formed a single Aimal.

-Two united Aimaks formed "yuzluks".
-The yuzluks, in turn, were grouped into two main groups: "Bozoks" (senior tribes) and "Uchoks" (junior tribes).
-Thus, the entire ancient Oghuz-Turkmen people were divided into two parts (Bozok and Uchok): each of these parts was divided into 12 yuzluks, and each of the yuzluks was divided into two Aimaks.
+Two united Aimaks formed yuzluks.
+Yuzluks, in turn, were grouped into two main groups: Bozoks (senior tribes) and Uchoks (junior tribes).
+Thus, the ancient Turkmen were divided into two parts, Bozoks and Uchoks.
+Each of these was divided into 12 yuzluks, and each of the yuzluks was divided into two Aimaks.

 24 Oghuz Turkmen tribes according to the Genealogy of the Turkmens by Abu al-Ghazi Bahadur: